yuvaldrori/documentation/_posts/continuous-integration/2015-01-20-parallelism.md

 ![Configuration of build pipelines]({{ site.baseurl }}/images/continuous-integration/parallelization-deploy-pipelines.png)

 ## Early Access Phase

+### Activating and Deactivating the feature
+You can enable that feature by adding multiple pipelines in your test configuration.
+If you do not want to leverage parallel builds for a project you just need to stick with 1 pipeline.

 ### Artifacts Support
 As your build and deployment commands are run on multiple virtual machines, **artifacts created during the test steps will not be available during the deployment**.
 If you need artifacts from the previous steps, make sure to regenerate them during the deployment.